jas0ndiamond/caltrops/README.md

 docker run --name jas0ndiamond/caltrops --privileged=true -p 5000:5000 -p 3128-3148:3128-3148
 ```

+Caltrops must be run in privileged mode.
+This is required by iptables.

 The Caltrops UI is available at http://caltrops_host:5000, which will display a simple readout of the iptables rules in place.

 Connect your device to the proxy port.
 The default target for the proxy ports is ACCEPT, so a connection attempt should succeed.
 The proxy is configured by default with Basic auth in the Dockerfile, with user `myproxyuser`, and password `myproxypass`